thisago/thisago/readme.md

     See my blog at <a href="http://blog.thisago.com" target="_blank">blog.thisago.com</a>!
   </h4>
   <br>
-  <p>I love reverse engineering, pentesting and related things, but I'm a full stack software developer, experienced with web front and backend, desktop application developer, automation, scraping and data collection, and even IoT!</p>
+  <p>I'm a full stack software developer, experienced with web front and backend, desktop application developer, automation, scraping and data collection, and even IoT!
+And I love reverse engineering, pentesting and related things!</p>
   <br>
   <details>
     <summary>See my stats</summary>